CherryResearch/semantic-tags/README.md

 python -m semantic_tags.cli path/to/transcripts --tags=tag1,tag2 --summary-out summary.json
 ```

-The CLI now supports custom tag lists, embedding batch size and device options, and saving summaries or uploading to a Weaviate instance via `--weaviate-url`.
+The CLI now supports custom tag lists, embedding batch size and device options, and saving summaries (including the automatic label detected for each cluster) or uploading to a Weaviate instance via `--weaviate-url`.

 ## Tests